christattum/fem-recipe-page/README-template.md

 Added general styles for any table, but added the bold second column only to a nutrition table.

+Also uses variable font size for the h1 heading to scale from mobile size to desktop size.

+### Variable Font Sizing

+The CSS clamp() function is used for the h1 variable font size.

+By using the 62.5% root font size trick, I could use rems instead of pixels, where 1 rem = 10px so the maths is easy :) In the CSS Clamp Calculator utility linked below, I set 1rem = 10px to reflect this.

+Set the min/max viewport sizes to 375px/1440px as per the style guide.
+Then set the min/max font sizes to 3.6/4rem to calculate the clamp function values used for the CSS variable.

 ### What I learned

 Used ```list-style-position: inside``` to align the list item bullets with the heading, instead of outside it.

+### Useful resources

+- [CSS Clamp Calculator](https://clamp-calculator.netlify.app) - This calculated the CSS clamp function with the correct values as outlined above.

 ## Author